 There are several different kinds of SaaS pricing strategies you may be using based on your business model.
 Some of the most common use cases for recurring billing are seen in these pricing models:

 - Usage-based billing: Here, you charge customers based on their usage of your product or service.
-Here customers are billed post usage on a regular, pre-determined schedule.
+Customers are billed post-usage on a regular schedule.

 - User-based billing: SaaS software typically employed by larger teams may use a user-based billing model, where you bill the customer on a recurring basis based on the number of ‘seats’ that are serviced.

-If you follow any of the above, a recurring billing system should facilitate it and remove unnecessary complexity from your plate.
+If you follow any of the above, a recurring billing management platform should facilitate it and remove unnecessary complexity from your plate.

 Are Recurring Payments and Subscription Billing the Same?